InvoiceShelf/docker/README.md

 ## Advanced configuration

-Note that nginx will accept by default images up to 100MB (`client_max_body_size 100M`) and that PHP parameters are overridden according to the [recommendations of the InvoiceShelf FAQ](https://InvoiceShelf.github.io/docs/faq.html#i-cant-upload-large-photos).

-You may still want to further customize PHP configuration.
-The first method is to mount a custom `php.ini` to `/etc/php/8.2/fpm/php.ini` when starting the container.
+If you want to  customize PHP the configuration, the first method is to mount a custom `php.ini` to `/etc/php/8.2/fpm/php.ini` when starting the container.
 However, this method is kind of brutal as it will override all parameters.
 It will also need to be remapped whenever an image is released with a new version of PHP.

 Instead, we recommend to use the `PHP_VALUE` directive of PHP-FPM to override specific parameters.
 To do so, you will need to mount a custom `nginx.conf` in your container :